NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

    this version:

    ```
-   !NOT_FOUND <RowDataSourceScanExec> cannot run on GPU because no GPU enabled version of operator class org.apache.spark.sql.execution.RowDataSourceScanExec could be found
+   ! <RowDataSourceScanExec> cannot run on GPU because GPU does not currently support the operator class org.apache.spark.sql.execution.RowDataSourceScanExec
    ```

 This log can show you which operators (on what data type) can not run on GPU and the reason.